-Plaque reduction neutralization blood tests are hard to find.
+Neutralization blood tests are hard to find.
 ARUP Lab in Utah however provides such neutralization tests.
-If you suspect you have the virus described on this website, then the ARUP Lab micro-neutralization tests for coxsackievirus B1-B6 and echovirus are the ones to take (though these tests are very expensive, costing around $440 each).
+If you suspect you have the virus described on this website, then the ARUP Lab micro-neutralization tests for coxsackievirus B1-B6 and echovirus are the ones to take (though these tests are expensive, costing around $440 each).
 Dr John Chia says an antibody titer of 1:320 and higher in these ARUP Lab tests is a good indicator of an active chronic enterovirus infection.
-1 For echovirus, Cambridge Biomedical offer a neutralization tests which costs around $130.
+1 For echovirus, Cambridge Biomedical offer a neutralization tests which costs around $390.
 Unfortunately Cambridge Biomedical do not offer a coxsackievirus B test.
 Dr Chia uses both ARUP Lab and Cambridge Biomedical for his enterovirus testing.
 More information on enterovirus testing can be found here on this website.

 Are there any treatments for this virus?

 Assuming this virus is indeed an enterovirus, these viruses are very hard to treat, as there is very little in terms of effective antiviral drugs for enterovirus.
 Studies have shown that intravenous interferon therapy (costing $15,000) can fight off an enterovirus infection (in ME/CFS patients), but the virus and its symptoms generally return within 6 to 12 months; this indicates that interferon unfortunately does not clear all the viruses from the body, and the infection slowly regrows from the small pockets of virus that were left.